Myndex/Myndex/README.md

 ## My Non-GitHub Content

 I'm user "Myndex" on Stack, and a bunch of other places.
 Someday I'll link some relevant things here.
 Someday.

+## Today's Amusement

+### The Art and Science of Applied Probability

+In this career, I was using Applied Probability Methodologies for the Risk Assessment of short term ROI predictions related to high-variance cash-flow opportunities in finite-sized non-cooperative bidding groups where information is obliquely concealed as a function of multivariate strategies facilitating the predominately range-based tactics driven by randomized but nevertheless deterministic outcomes.

+_(…Uh… this is more commonly known as Texas Hold ’Em Poker…)_